abhishek-kumar-code/Redfish_Public/RedfishInteroperabilityProfiles.md

    },
 ~~~

-This example shows a CompareProperty condition applied to the 'IndicatorLED' property, which has a base 'Recommended' requirement, but becomes 'Mandatory' if the 'SystemType' property has a value of 'Physical' or 'Composed'.
+This example shows a CompareProperty condition applied to the `IndicatorLED` property, which has a base `Recommended` requirement, but becomes `Mandatory` if the `SystemType` property has a value of `Physical` or `Composed`.

 ~~~
    "IndicatorLED": {